Key Points

 - Triples are the basic data structure of graph databases, and they are the conceptual structure of Wikidata statements.

-- Wikidata items are denoted by a human-readable label and a short description, and a unique identifer that begins with a Q. These items are the subjects of linked Wikidata statements.
+- Wikidata items are denoted by a human-readable label and a short description, and a unique identifier that begins with a Q. These items are the subjects of linked Wikidata statements.

 - Wikidata defines relationships between items, also known as triple predicates, with Wikidata properties.